What You Need to Know About Wellhead Pumper

 - Control pumping and blending equipment to acidize, cement, or fracture gas or oil wells and permeable rock formations.

 - Unload and assemble pipes and pumping equipment, using hand tools.

 - Open valves to return compressed gas to bottoms of specified wells to repressurize them and force oil to surface.

 - Operate engines and pumps to shut off wells according to production schedules, and to switch flow of oil into storage tanks.

-Things a Wellhead Pumper Should Know How to Do
+What Every Wellhead Pumper Should Know

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.

 Operation and Control: Controlling operations of equipment or systems.